vincentchu/eth-private-net/README.md

 1
 ```

 **Note:** The first time you begin to mine, you'll need to generate a 1GB [Directed Acyclic Graph (DAG)](https://github.com/ethereum/wiki/wiki/Ethash-DAG).
-This dataset is used as part of Ethereum's Proof-of-Work system, Ethash.
+This dataset is used as part of Ethereum's Proof-of-Work system, Ethash and is stored in `~/.ethash/`.
 This will take about a minute and you'll see the following lines in your node's `console.log`:

 ```
 INFO [08-26|16:07:23] Generating DAG in progress               epoch=0 percentage=0 elapsed=304.599ms